 |Screen printing and flexo printing machines for LCD manufacturing.|

-Company LCD Printing Rubbing Assembly/Hot Press Vacuum assembly ODF Scribe/Break
+LCD Sputter Printing Rubbing Spacer Assembly/Hot Press Vaccum assembly ODF Furnaces Scribe/Break

 In LCD manufacturing, several printing and dispensing technologies are used in order to dispense various layers and seals.
 Dispensing is mainly used for low throughput and variable design displays.
 Printing technologies are used for high precision and high volume production cycles.